hasanbarakat/olivias-app-marquette-b22/README.md

 * Make sure Android Studio is updated, as well as your SDK and Gradle.
 Otherwise, you may have to wait for a while until all the updates are done.

-* A device or emulator that runs API level 26
+* A device or emulator that runs API level 26 or newer

 You need to be solidly familiar with the Java programming language, object-oriented design concepts, and Android Development Fundamentals.